Unity-Technologies/com.unity.probuilder/docs/docs/preferences/preferences.md

 ### Default Entity

-What entity type new shapes will be instantiated as.
+What [Entity Type](../toolbar/object-actions/#entity-type-tools) new shapes will be instantiated as.

 ### Default Collider